Center for Philosophy, Politics, and Economics

 Assistant Professor of Philosophy and Political Economy

-Ryan Doody is Assistant Professor of Philosophy at Brown University.
+Ryan Doody is Assistant Professor of Philosophy and Political Economy at Brown University.
 Previously he held positions at the University of San Diego, UNC Chapel Hill, the University of Groningen, and the Hebrew University of Jerusalem.
 Ryan received his PhD in philosophy from the Massachusetts Institute of Technology.
 His work deals with questions of rationality and value.
 He has a specialism in decision theory.
 Ryan's current research focuses on incommensurability, social risk, and public policy.

 • Professor Emily Skarbek